ibm-cloud-docs/databases-for-mongodb/connecting-mongo-cli.md

 Field Name|Index|Description
 ----------|-----|-----------
 `Bin`||The recommended binary to create a connection; in this case it is `mongo`.
 `Composed`||A formatted command to establish a connection to your deployment.
-The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command line parameters.
+The command combines the `Bin` executable, `Environment` variable settings, and uses `Arguments` as command-line parameters.
 `Environment`||A list of key/values you set as environment variables.
 `Arguments`|`0...`|The information that is passed as arguments to the command shown in the Bin field.
 `Certificate`|`Base64`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
 It is base64 encoded.